DataDog/heroku-buildpack-datadog/README.md

 ## Using Heroku with Docker images

 This buildpack only works for Heroku deployments that use [Heroku's Slug Compiler][23].
-If you are deploying your application in Heroku using Docker containers you will need to add the Datadog agent as part of your Docker image and start the agent as a different process in your container.
+If you are deploying your application in Heroku using Docker containers, add the Datadog Agent as part of your Docker image and start the Agent as a different process in your container.

-As an example, if you are building your Docker image using a Debian based OS, you will need to add the following lines to your `Dockerfile`:
+As an example, if you are building your Docker image using a Debian based OS, add the following lines to your `Dockerfile`:

 ```
 # Install GPG dependencies